 Aside from creating her own visuals for her live performances, Sonia also creates visuals for other sonic material and has collaborated with the Royal Northern Sinfonia on a classical concert at Sage Gateshead in November 2021 and March 2022.
 In March 2022, they performed alongside Annabelle Playe on Ad Astra with audio-reactive visuals in Cryptic's Sonica 2022 festival.

 In addition, Sonia also teaches electronic music techniques and live visual coding with the aim to make electronic and audiovisual music more accessible.
-In January she will be hosting field recording workshops with Sam Welch as part of counterflows and Sound Lab.
-Sonia also programs concerts and volunteers with the sound art organisation Sound Thought who help promote the work of local and emerging artists.
-Sonia is a versatile composer who flourishes during collaborative processes and is influenced by their queer identity, which resulted in Sonia’s recent receipt of the Queer To Stay artist bursary from the Shaper Caper dance company in Dundee.
+In January 2022 Sonia went on an artist's residency to teach workshops in visual coding and digital music making in Yekaterinburg (Russia) as part of a collaboration with the Pushkin Museum, British Council and Cryptic Glasgow.
+Sonia also programs concerts and volunteers with the sound art organisation Sound Thought which helps promote the work of local and emerging artists.
+Sonia is also influenced by her queer identity, which resulted in Sonia’s recent receipt of the Queer To Stay artist bursary from the Shaper Caper dance company in Dundee.